Types

 but none of these work the other way around.

-(The rules for function types might look tricky at first.
-But notice that when passing a function f to a function g, f’s argument type can be a supertype of g’s argument type, while f’s return type can be a subtype of g’s return type.
-Think about why this must be.)
+Exercise: Work out in detail why those rules for function compatibility make sense!
+They are probably not intuitive at first glance.
+Here’s how to think through this: notice that when passing a function f to a function g, f’s argument type can be a supertype of g’s argument type, while f’s return type can be a subtype of g’s return type.
+Think about why this must be.

 Type Inference